VRConservation/geosp/chapters/03_gee.md

 Map.setCenter(-24.83, 19.88, 2);
 ```

 Hit run or control + enter (windows) or command + enter (mac) to run the new code.
 Cleaning up the code and adding comments with // to explain what each section does is standard coding practice.
 The double forward slash allows you to add a comment that does not run when the code executes and is equivalent to the hashtag for Python.
 You can comment out any line of code by clicking on the line and typing the control/command enter on your keyboard.
-A reorganization will give you the following code and image:
+A reorganization will give you the following code and image ({numref}`bgb_world`).

 ```javascript
 // Add global carbon density map